AkashFiji/N-Queen-Solver/README.md

 ----

-This is for N = 50 for GA, however the highest I have tested is N = 1000.
+This is for N = 50 for GA, however the highest I have tested is N = 1000, that gave a solution.
 Additionally sometimes it does not return a solution.

 ![Game GUI Screenshot](screenshots/GA_50.png)